acremona/glacier-anomalies-at-point-scale/sphinx/algorithm2.rst

 .. automodule:: mT_mS
     :members: load_good_images_from_folder

-2. The parameters (a, b) of the function used to convert displacements into metric unit are calculated for the images in the calibration set (good lighting conditions) with the following function:
+2. The parameters (a, b) of the function used to convert displacements into metric unit are calculated from the images in the calibration set (good lighting conditions) with the following function:

 .. automodule:: mT_mS